hackingmaterials/automatminer/CONTRIBUTING.md

 *   Becoming a maintainer

 ## Reporting bugs, getting help, and discussion
-At any time, feel free to start a thread on the matminer [Google Group](https://groups.google.com/forum/#!forum/matminer).
+At any time, feel free to start a thread on the automatminer [Discourse forum](https://hackingmaterials.discourse.group/c/matminer/automatminer).

 If you are making a bug report, incorporate as many elements of the following as possible to ensure a timely response and avoid the need for followups:
 *   A quick summary and/or background